2dotstwice/d8-composer-skeleton/README.md

         }
     }

+Afterwards, run `composer update vendor/my-custom-module` to download the new module or theme, and all of its dependencies.

-Private modules and themes are installed in the following locations respectively:
+Private modules and themes are downloaded to the following locations respectively:

 * `web/modules/private`
 * `web/themes/private`

-Alternatively, you can install your private modules and themes in the same location as contrib modules and themes by setting the package type of your module or theme to `drupal-module` or `drupal-theme` respectively.
+Alternatively, you can download your private modules and themes in the same location as contrib modules and themes by setting the package type of your module or theme to `drupal-module` or `drupal-theme` respectively.

 Private modules and themes are not tracked by git.
-You should always update or re-install them using `composer update` or `composer install` (depending on the situation).
+You should always update or re-download them using `composer update` or `composer install` (depending on the situation).